techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ## Class `ThemeApi.GameSetup`

 Setup for the TECHMANIA game.
-Your theme should set up all fields before loading any pattern.
+Your theme should set up all fields before loading any pattern or setlist.

 ### Per-pattern setup